skipperkongen/declarative-cartography/paper/review_and_revision/README.md

 	* Kostas: This could be done by 1) using star-approach instead of ladder-approach and 2) using a zoom-level dependent weighing function.
 	* Kostas: Use term ladder-approach, instead of bottom-up approach, and add a citation to (find paper in my survey).
 	* Ask Weibel if he knows source of ladder/star distinction
+* Citations to support constraint-based approach:
+	* Das Sarma, A., Lee, H., Gonzalez, H., Madhavan, J. and Halevy, A., 2012.
+Efficient Spatial Sampling of Large Geographical Tables.
+In SIGMOD. pp. 193–204.
+	* Harrie, L.E., 1999.
+The constraint method for solving spatial conflicts in cartographic generalization.
+Cartography and Geographic Information Science, 26(1), pp.55–69.
+* Consider citing for database approach:
+	* Nutanong, S., Adelfio, M.D. and Samet, H., 2012.
+Multiresolution select-distinct queries on large geographic point sets.
+In Proceedings of the 20th International Conference on Advances in Geographic Information Systems. pp. 159–168.

 ## Points from Skype